laminlabs/findrefs/README.md

-# references: A clinical schema
+# findrefs: A clinical schema

 This schema is focused on the fundamental concepts of clinical data models.